SebastianMestre/Jasper/docs/guide-en.md

 We aim to be able to get those through various features:

- - Consistent syntax (WIP)
+ - Consistent syntax
  - Everything is a value (WIP)
  - Value semantics (TODO)
- - Parametric polymorphism (WIP)
+ - Parametric polymorphism
- - Type deduction (WIP)
+ - Type deduction

 Furthermore, we have put some things because they appeared pretty to us.

  - Pipeline operator `|>`
+ - Function closures
  - inyeccion de scopes (TODO) (?)
- - Float type (TODO)
+ - Decimal type (TODO)
  - Callable objects (TODO)
- - Function closures (WIP)

 ## Introduction - The structure of a program

-In JS++, a program is a list of declarations.
+In Jasper, a program is a list of declarations.

-> A delaration associates a value with a name.e.
+> A declaration associates a value with a name.
 >
-> Syntaxically, it is an identifier, followed by a type specifier
+> Syntactically, it is an identifier, followed by a type specifier
 > (optional) and an initial value.
 Examples: `a := 15; b : int = 10;`

 Among those declarations, one must be the entry point, a function named `__invoke`.

-> In JS++, functions are defined with the keyword `fn`, followed by a list of
+> In Jasper, functions are defined with the keyword `fn`, followed by a list of
 > arguments and the body of the function

 ```rust